-Mills are often located at markets or village centres and provide services to the surrounding community members within a 10km radius.
-Households in Tanzania typically mill grain in 10-20 L (9-18 kg) quantities weekly with trips coinciding with local market days.
+Mills are often located at markets or village centers and provide services to the surrounding community members in as much as a 10km radius.
+Households in Tanzania typically mill grain in 10-20 L (9-18 kg) quantities on a weekly basis with trips coinciding with local market days.

-Milling services in Tanzania have typically been priced between TZS 100-200 (\$0.043-\$0.086) per kilogram of maize.
-Because of the high CAPEX investment for panels and batteries, solar mills tend to charge more than other mills, particularly if they serve small and remote communities.
-Recently, however, rising fuel prices have caused diesel mill operators to increase their prices such that diesel and solar milling are currently costcompetitive.
+Milling services in Tanzania have typically been priced between 100-200 TZS (\$0.043-\$0.086) per kilogram of maize.
+Because of their high CAPEX investment for panels and batteries, solar mills tend to charge more than other mills, especially if they are serving small and remote communities.
+Recently however, rising fuel prices have caused diesel mill operators to increase their prices such that diesel and solar milling are currently cost competitive.

-Diesel mills consume a large amount of fuel when starting, so operators typically prefer to wait until there are multiple customers to start operating the mill, resulting in long customer wait times.
-Conversely, solar mills can be used efficiently on small quantities of grain and thus can offer faster service times than diesel mills.
+Diesel mills consume a large amount of fuel when starting and so operators typically prefer to wait until there are multiple customers to start the mill, resulting in long customer wait times.
+Conversely, solar mills can be used efficiently on small quantities of grainand thus can offer faster service times than diesel mills.

 The feasibility of an off-grid milling business largely depends on the local population, which influences the earning potential of the mill.
 The local market size for a mill can be estimated by the number of households in the area.
-Assuming households consume 10 kg of maize per week and pay TZS 150 (\$0.064) per kg for grain milling, each household would spend TZS 78,000 (\$33.46) per year on milling.
+Assuming households consume 10kg of maize per week and pay 150 TZS (\$0.064) per kg for grain milling, each household would spend 78,000 TZS (\$33.46) per year on milling.

-Mill efficiency directly impacts
+Mill efficiency directly impacts the profitability of a solar mill, as low efficiency increases energy consumption and thus raises costs.
+A stand alone DC system offers the greatest efficiency and profitability due to the minimal need for converters.
+A stand alone system would have higher fixed costs but lower variable costs compared to a mill being installed on an established minigrid.

-the profitability of a solar mill, as low efficiency increases energy consumption and thus raises costs.
-A stand-alone DC system offers the highest efficiency and profitability due to the minimal need for converters.
-A stand-alone system would have higher fixed costs, but lower variable costs compared to a mill connected to an established mini-grid.
+Benefits and Outcome

-Benefits and Outcomes
+Mechanised milling enables significant labour and time savings for women, who are often responsible for the milling and sometimes spend hours either pounding grain into flour by hand or walking to access the nearest diesel mills.
+As solar mills are well adapted to handle small customer volumes, they can reach remote communities that would otherwise not be served by diesel mills that need higher customer volumes to break even.
+As shown in Table 2, small decentralized solar mills could break even within one year if they serve a population of just 25 households.

-Mechanised milling devices are labour-saving tools for women, who are often responsible for milling grain.
-They can sometimes spend hours pounding grain into flour by hand or walking to the nearest diesel mills.
-As solar mills are able to handle small customer volumes, they can reach remote communities that would otherwise not be served by diesel mills that need higher customer volumes to break even.
-As shown in Table 2, small decentralised solar mills could break even within one year if they serve a population of just 25 households.
 The presence of mills also strengthens surrounding businesses by attracting customers to the area.
 Local businesses such as shop owners are ideal operators of solar mills, as they have an established customer base and revenue streams that are complemented by the mill.